WandaChen/DataVisualizationProject/README.md

 1) Instead of legend show the country code, it will display continent names that I separated it to 7 of them.
 It will reflect in the scatter plot's dots.
 2) Update the hover information to add country name to it.
 3) Instead of bar graph for each country, it will display line chart for each continent alongs in the countries in that continent.
+4) It is similar to the whole continent, but in a smaller size.

 ### Feedback
 Questions for feed back response: